Skip to content

 • The talent needed to perform the analysis has been scarce.
 Until the democratization of data we have seen in the past few years, there were few jobs for data scientists, I/O psychologists, and their academic and scientific colleagues, and the supply has yet to catch up with the demand.

 • Most business leaders spent their entire working lives making judgments and decisions about people based on instinct and experience.
-They went their whole careers making decisions based on biases learned from isolated incidents.
+They spent their whole careers making decisions based on biases learned from isolated incidents.
 Only recently has the mistrust shifted.

 While costs have become manageable for almost any size business, growing a skilled team and changing your culture will take time.